Addressing posttraumatic stress disorder (PTSD) and trauma in those most affected by COVID–19

 Promoting Indigenous mental wellness and health equity in the wake of COVID-19

-The Indigenous Primary Health Care Council is developing culturally-relevant mental health education, training, tools, and resources for Indigenous health care workers in Ontario working on the frontlines during the COVID-19 pandemic.
-This will enhance integrated access to care and develop Indigenous-specific strength- and culturally-relevant mental health performance indicators.
+The Indigenous Primary Health Care Council developed culturally-relevant mental health education, training, tools and resources for Indigenous health care providers in Ontario working on the frontlines during the COVID-19 pandemic.
+This enhanced integrated access to care and developed Indigenous-specific, strength-based and culturally-relevant mental health performance indicators.

-Revel: Improving health care and wellbeing
+Revel: Improving health care and well-being

 Beyond Silence: Advancing E-mental health solutions to support Canadian health care workers